 The amount you must withdraw increases each year after age 71 according to the tables.
 Your bank or investment advisor will have them.
 You can start earlier than 71, but not later.

 The minimum withdrawals were relaxed in the 2015 federal budget to recognize that we’re living longer and rates of return on investments are lower than they were.
-In March 2020, then Finance Minister Bill Morneau reduced the minimum withdrawal rate by 25% for the year as a one-time response to COVID-19.
-In 2021 they reverted back.
+In March 2020, the federal government reduced the minimum withdrawal rate by 25% for the year as a one-time response to COVID-19.
+In 2021 they reverted back to pre-pandemic levels.

 3. A sample calculation